Introduction

 By definition, savings = income - consumption

-In spite of using the wrong optimization technique, we will see that Keynes assumed a "simple principle" that is actually the right conclusion on change in savings.
+In spite of using the wrong optimization technique, we will see that Keynes assumed a "simple principle" leads to the mathematical conclusion on change in savings.
 To prove Keynes' insight, we must apply Clower's Dual-Decision Hypothesis.
 Wu's proof is that change in saving is a function of change of income or income growth.
-This result also puts to rest Modigliani's Life-Cycle Hypothesis and Friedman's Permanent Income Hypothesis.
+This result also questions Modigliani's Life-Cycle Hypothesis and Friedman's Permanent Income Hypothesis.
 It shows that Keynes' principle and Lucas' Critique on consumption reached the same conclusion, 40 years apart.
-Because of an implausible assumption, it further shows why Hall's consumption result couldn't hold in data.
+Because of an implausible assumption that budget constraint is always satisfied, this helps explain why Hall's consumption result couldn't hold in data.

 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-Here is an "interesting and somewhat accurate" information provided by Google Gemini on Hall and Cheng K Wu consumption theory (we will post changes as Gemini improves):
+Here is the summary provided by Google Gemini on the difference between Hall and Cheng K Wu consumption theory:

 conceptual difference table between Hall and cheng k wu consumption theory